 For my disability appeal, my mom helped me.
 I never wound up hiring the lawyer.
 We wrote down that I took a medical withdrawal from school.
-I printed out a copy and sent them a copy of the official letter from the school stating that I had a medical withdrawal.
+We printed out a copy and sent them a copy of the official letter from the school stating that I had a medical withdrawal.
 We also collected all my medical records and special forms from my doctor.

-I have not had to pay back any of the financial aid or student loans because I am poor.
-I signed up for income-based repayment and I owe $0 per month.
+So far, I have not been asked to pay back any of the financial aid or student loans because I am too poor.
+I signed up for income-based repayment and they said I owe $0 per month.

 My credit got really screwed up when I first got sick, because of hospital bills and emergency room visits.
 I have been trying to get it back on track, and I was worried about the student loans, but it turned out to be no problem at all.
 I literally owe $0 per month, and since I literally pay $0 per month, I am all up to date!
 I am not considered in default.

 I hope to recover someday and go back to work.
 When that happens, I plan to start paying back the loans, and I don’t mind that, because the loans really helped me when I needed the help.

 Hibiscus was also in school while applying, but her story turned out a different way: Hibiscus Applies for Disability While in School

 How Poppy Won Her Reconsideration in 5 Easy Steps

 How to Collect All Your Medical Records (Keyword: All)

 2 thoughts on “Poppy Applies for Disability While in School”

 Appreciate all the great information.
 I was denied and waiting for the hearing.
 This is very daunting and makes it hard to stay afloat.